subvod/examples/README.md

 Replace `TaskNameHere` with the task name you assigned (keep the quotes, of course).

+**IMPORTANT NOTE FOR NOTEPAD++** - For some reason, when running Notepad++ this way many users, including myself, are finding that I cannot open files in Notepad++ through the context menu anymore.
+(Returns `ShellExecute() failed`.)
+I'm looking into what's causing this right now.

 ### How to delete existing Plugin Macros for NPPExec in Notepad++ (v7.9.5+)?

 Navigate to `%APPDATA%\Roaming\Notepad++\plugins\config` and open **NPPExec.ini** in a text editor.
 Scroll to the **[UserMenu]** label, below that should be the user-defined macros for NPPExec.
 Listing format is as follows: